dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 invoked by default if a member blocks).

-Proposals are expected to be open for at least three days (72 hours) for comment (and longer to accomodate special circumstances, like holidays).
-Vetos (blocks) can happen up to a week after initially being submitted for review, which might be retroactive if the proposal was accepted (by other WG members) very quickly.
+Proposals are expected to be open for at least three days (72 hours) for comment (and longer to accommodate special circumstances, like holidays).
+Vetoes (blocks) can happen up to a week after initially being submitted for review, which might be retroactive if the proposal was accepted (by other WG members) very quickly.